mixxxdj/mixxx/source/chapters/vinyl_control.rst

   until you run out of groove area, thereby decreasing your record replacement frequency.
-* **Show Signal Quality in Skins**: If enabled, a circular representation of the incoming time-code signal is displayed in real-time on the :ref:`Vinyl Widget <interface-button-grid>` in the Mixxx Interface.
+* **Show Signal Quality in Skins**: If enabled, a circular representation of the incoming timecode signal is displayed in real-time on the :ref:`Vinyl Widget <interface-button-grid>` in the Mixxx Interface.

 .. hint:: Although not recommended, you can use different kinds of timecode